Find Affordable College Courses

 $7,698 Average Tuition & Fees

-Our 2023 rankings named University of Houston - Clear Lake the best value school in Texas for anthropology students.
-Located in the suburb of Houston, UH Clear Lake is a public college with a medium-sized student population.
+Our analysis found University of Houston - Clear Lake to be the best value school for anthropology students who want to pursue a degree in Texas.
+Located in the suburb of Houston, UH Clear Lake is a public school with a moderately-sized student population.

 $11,752 Average Tuition & Fees

-Out of the 16 schools in Texas that were part of this year’s ranking, The University of Texas at Austin landed the # 2 spot on the list.
-Located in the city of Austin, UT Austin is a public school with a very large student population.
+A rank of #2 on this year’s list means The University of Texas at Austin is a great value for anthropology students.
+Located in the large city of Austin, UT Austin is a public college with a fairly large student population.

 In-state tuition fees for undergraduate students at UT Austin are $11,752 per year.
 After completing their degree, anthropology graduates from UT Austin carry an average student debtload of $23,939.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $220.

-UT Austin did well in our overall quality rankings, too.
-It placed #2 on our Best Anthropology Schools in Texas list.
+UT Austin not only placed well in our value ranking, but it is also #2 on our Best Anthropology Schools in Texas list.

 Read full report on Anthropology at The University of Texas at Austin